GoogleCloudPlatform/training-data-analyst/courses/fast-and-lean-data-science/README-TF2.1.md

  has TPUs.
 You can check TPU availability in different zones in [Google cloud console](https://console.cloud.google.com/) Compute Engine > TPUs > CREATE TPU NODE by playing with the zone and tpu type fields.
 For this demo, you can use an 8-core TPU or a 32-core TPU pod.
 Both TPU v2 and v3 will work.
- Select a zone that has v3-8, v2-32, v2-8 or v3-128 availability depending on what you want to test.
+ Select a zone that has v3-8, v2-32, v2-8 or v3-32 availability depending on what you want to test.
  * run the TPU and VM creation script:<br/>
  `./create-tpu-deep-learning-vm.sh choose-a-name --tpu-type v3-8 --nightly`
  * If you get an error about an unavailable IP range, just run the script again, it will pick another one.
- * When the machines are up, go to [Google cloud console](https://console.cloud.google.com/) AI Platform > Notebooks and click OPEN JUPYTERLAB in fron of the VM you just created.
+ * When the machines are up, go to [Google cloud console](https://console.cloud.google.com/) AI Platform > Notebooks and click OPEN JUPYTERLAB in front of the VM you just created.
  * Once in Jupyter, open a terminal and clone this repository:<br/>
  `git clone https://github.com/GoogleCloudPlatform/training-data-analyst.git`
- * Open the demo notebook using the file browser in Jupyter: training-data-analyst/courses/fast-and-lean-data-science/keras_flowers_gputputpupod_tf2.1.ipynb
+ * Open the demo notebook using the file browser in Jupyter:
+ `training-data-analyst/courses/fast-and-lean-data-science/keras_flowers_gputputpupod_tf2.1.ipynb`
  * Run through all the cells.

 You can also the [Google cloud console](https://console.cloud.google.com/).
 Go to